-Ki uta, ki tai Catchment-based environmental management
+Ki uta, ki tai From the mountains to the sea.
+Catchment-based environmental management

 Korowai Traditional cloak made of plant and animal fibres

 Mahinga kai Refer to kaupapa section of document

 Mana whenua/mana moana The local indigenous people who hold tribal authority over a location based on ancestry and occupation biodiversity shellfish).
 This includes diversity within species, and between species